Albertadi/carcommerce/README.md

 <h1>Car Commerce</h1>
-Next.js, with Tailwind CSS and some ESLint rules
+Built with Next.js, with Tailwind CSS, Flask, SQLite and some ESLint rules

 ## Getting Started